MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.pt-BR/OfficeUpdates/monthly-channel-2019.md

 ### <a name="office-suite"></a>Pacote Office

-- Para proteger a segurança dos clientes do Office, as atualizações do Microsoft Office agora são assinadas usando o algoritmo SHA-2 exclusivamente.<br></div>
+- Para proteger a segurança dos clientes do Office, as atualizações do Microsoft Office agora são assinadas usando o algoritmo SHA-2 exclusivamente.<br>